rianac/advent_of_code_2023/Day17/README.md

 Nevertheless, my program was not a great success.
 It calculated both tasks, but the first calculation took almost one minute while the second task required around ten minutes.
 It seems, I selected not the best approach how to solve the task.

+Edit: I prepared a more optimized version of the code with including these changes

+- only valid positions are generated instead of generating all possible positions with subsequent filtering only the valid ones,
+- moves of different sizes in the straight direction are allowed instead of moving by one step only,
+- *open* is represented as a set instead of a list with no need of permanent explicit sorting.

+As a result, runtime decreased to around one second.

 ## What I have learnt:

 - more intense than usual usage of record-like datatypes
 - importance of required typeclass instances on which used functions are based
+- new functions operating on sets (`findMin`, `deleteMin`, `deleteFindMin`)